crazycooky77/ci_projects/README.md

 5. [Credits](#credits)
 6. [Media](#media)

+## Known Bugs
+When enlarging a blog image using Safari on an iOS device, the focus would get stuck.
+The user could not reset the image size by tapping elsewhere on the screen, though this works in Chrome on all devices, and in Safari on macOS.
+For this reason, the image transform option has been disabled entirely for iOS devices until an appropriate fix can be identified.

+No other bugs were identified that could not be resolved.

 ## User Stories

 - As a user, I want to view the various blog posts so that I can learn more about topics included in VMware certifications.